drfloob/_tree/README.md

     console.log(node.data.name, origin);
 });

 // Throws an error.
-Recursive deletion needs to be made explicit ...
+Recursive deletion needs to be made explicit.
 FamilyTree = FamilyTree.delete(FamilyTree.root())
-// ... like this ...
+// This is the explicit version.
 FamilyTree = FamilyTree.delete(FamilyTree.root(), true)
-// ... or using the `_tree` methods directly
+// You can also use the `_tree` methods directly.
 FamilyTree = _tree.delete(FamilyTree, _tree.root(FamilyTree), true);